DespotBob/Herstamac/README.md

         }
     }

-Example 2 - Using a Machine builder to get a StateMachine running.
+<h3>Example 2 - Using a Machine builder to get a StateMachine running.</h3>

 The MachineRunner is the engine that drives a state machine - it need two things:
     * A MachineState